 The department is now part of Nevada’s Department of Public Safety and is, itself, comprised of two divisions, Fire Protection (which includes selected technical rescue incidents, Haz-Mat first response, and initial response to environmental emergencies) and EMS (which performs medical first responder services).
 It is staffed by a career Chief (Director of Fire and EMS) and approximately 30 volunteers, most of whom are cross-trained for both functions.
 The agency responds to approximately 700 calls a year, roughly 70% of which are calls for emergency medical services.

 CURRENT APPARATUS.
 The department currently operates a Sutphen 70′ “Mini-Tower” and two Spartan engines– one a Spartan/Toyne engine-tank, the other a new Spartan/Toyne rescue engine.
-Nevada also houses two tankers, two 4WD Ford wildland units, and a 4WD Ford rescue squad.
-For several years, the department operated a heavy rescue squad equipped with a cascade system.
-The major limitation of the approach was that whenever air service was required, the rescue squad was also out of service.
-The replacement rescue engine does not have a cascade system– this function will now be provided by a trailer-mounted, high-pressure SCBA air supply compressor and cascade system.
+Nevada also houses two tankers, two 4WD Ford wildland units, and a medium-duty 4WD Ford rescue squad.
+For several years, the department operated a heavy rescue squad staffed primarily by EMS providers.
+However, over the years the extrication function has shifted to fire personnel.
+Now both of the departments engines are equipped for extrication service, providing greater flexibility in responding to rescue calls and freeing more EMS responders for medical service at motor vehicle and technical rescue incidents.

 HAND TOOLS & EQUIPMENT.
 Nevada has, for many years, carried a generous inventory of hand tools on its front-line apparatus.
 And, the equipment carried by major apparatus has tended to be fairly uniform in type, number, and mounting locations.
 For example, each of the engines and the truck carry two Hawk Tools, two Halligan bars, and a flathead axe.
 In general, they are mounted in the rear riding compartment as shown in the photos below (upper right and bottom): one Hawk Tool by itself, with one Halligan mated with a flathead (conventional “married set” fashion) and the other mated with a Hawk tool– each set secured in a PAC Irons-Lok.
 On the opposite side of the riding compartment are a pickhead axe and a “closet hook-length” Clemens hook.